httpwg/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 ## "TLS"

-{{?RFC2817}} defines the "TLS/*.*" family of Upgrade Tokens, and correctly highlights the possibility of the server rejecting the upgrade.
-The security considerations documented here are applicable to any use of the "TLS" Upgrade Token, but no change is required in {{?RFC2817}}.
+The "TLS" family of upgrade tokens was defined in {{?RFC2817}}, which correctly highlights the possibility of the server rejecting the upgrade.
+If a client ignores this possibility and sends TLS data optimistically, confusion between TLS and HTTP/1.1 is still prevented: the first octet of a TLS connection must be 22 (ContentType.handshake), but this is not an allowed character in an HTTP/1.1 method.

 ## "WebSocket"/"websocket"